Wolstonbury Hill explore nature walk

 Go through the gate and take the path right of the large beech tree.
 Follow the path winding through the woods and continue walking down the slope.
 Walk between the large root plates of two fallen beech trees.
 Go down the steps; the path will bear left.
 At this corner is an example of box hedging planted as game cover over a century ago by the Danny Estate.
 In front of you on the right is a fallen yew growing into a hedge.
 Continue until you reach the bottom of the steep hill.
 At the bottom of the sloped path steps carry straight on until you reach a small half fence (to stop horses) and turn left onto the main bridleway.
-In a short distance a path leads to a stile to the right, visible from the fence.

 Walking through the woodland in spring you might smell the pungent scent of wild garlic (ramsons).
 The leaves of wild garlic are used for salads or can be used in a pesto.
 You can tell which plants are edible by rubbing the leaves which should give off their characteristic scent.